billthefarmer/gurgle/README.md

 menu of unaccented and accented letters.
 Pick the required unaccented or accented letter.

+## Swap enter/backspace
+Long press on the enter or backspace key to swap the keys.

 ## Meaning
 Tap any word to display the meaning of that word.
 Add any required accents as above.